kanjijonathan/round/README.md

 # Assembly-CSharp.dll

-install into Rounds/Rounds_Data/Managed and replace the old Assembly-CSharp.dll
+install into Rounds/Rounds_Data/Managed

-64 rounds to win instead of 5 (only works if both people have the mod)

-works in local arms race games but if you went online you have to restart because bug to hard for me to figure out
+roundsToWinGame = 64

+if offline cards = chosen

-if you both dont have "​" a zero width space like in those quotes cards will be random
+if both players have "​"(zero width space) in name cards = chosen

-to have a zero width space copy pate the quotes anywhere of your name and remove the quotes after

-remove zero width quotes after deleting mod or others can cheat

-you can change what card you get by forcing another card next time you die

-to force a card you hold a number (if id greater then 9 then also a letter) before the cards generate

-q-y are 10-60
+Q-Y = 10-60

+1-9 = 1-9

+hold number and letter to get an id

-so if you hold q+1 you get 11 so you would get cold bullets
+hold 0 you get id 0

-if you hold r+5 yo get 45 so you would get Riccochet
+hold y and 4 you get id 64

-the rest of the numbers are found in rate.csv
+id list are in rate.csv

 # rate.csv